Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/02_usurper_of_frost.en.md

     <td colspan="2">
       <p><b>8.</b> Star AoEs resolve.</p>
       <p>Identify whether the Oracle's Reflection is, as this determines how
-      you will move in the next step:</p>
+      you will move in the next step.</p>
-      <p>Each group needs to move around the arena, dropping four puddles along
-      the way such that they <b>do not drop puddles directly behind, or opposite the boss.</b></p>
     </td>
   </tr>
   <tr>